saarcohen30/spatial-consensus-prevention/README.md

-# Spatial Consensus-Prevention in Robotic Swarms
+# Spatial Consensus-Prevention in Robotic Swarms - Implementation in the MASON Flockers domain
 Code for implementation of the consensus-prevention setting in the <a href="https://cs.gmu.edu/~eclab/projects/mason/">MASON simulator</a>, demonstrating the impact of the number of diverting agents on the disagreement measure in different scenarios.
 If any part of this code is used, the following paper must be cited:

 Saar Cohen and Noa Agmon.
 Spatial Consensus-Prevention in Robotic Swarms. <em>In AAMAS'21: Proceedings of the 20th International Conference on Autonomous Agents and Multiagent Systems, 2021</em> (to appear).